gSchool/ada-CS-Fundamentals-Internship/07-algorithms/algorithms-dynamic-programming.md

 The key concept of dynamic programming is to recognize subproblems we solve again and again, and store the solutions to those problems.
 This is called _memoizing_.
 Then we use the stored solutions to help solve the larger problems.

+### !callout-info

+## Caching

+You may also hear dynamic programming and memoizing referred to as _caching_.

+### !end-callout

 Dynamic programming is in some ways similar to divide and conquer.

 A dynamic-programming problem breaks the problem into subproblems and saves the solutions to those subproblems.
-The key difference is that in dynamic programming the subproblems are often overlapping, such that we need the solution to a particular subproblem multiple times.
+The key difference is that in dynamic programming the subproblems are often *overlapping*, such that we need the solution to a particular subproblem multiple times.

-In a divide-and-conquer problem the larger problem is divided into several non-overlapping subproblems and the solutions to each subproblem is used to solve the larger problem.
+In a divide-and-conquer problem the larger problem is divided into several *non-overlapping* subproblems and the solutions to each subproblem is used to solve the larger problem.

 ## Terms